ulf5/urlq/README.md

 # urlq

-A command line tool for percent encoding strings as different parts of an url.
+A command line tool for percent decoding or encoding strings as different parts of an url.

 ## Examples of use